 How much you’re willing to spend radically affects what’s on offer and it’s easy to look at mountain bikes in a shop or online and be put off by the stupendous price tags attached to many of them.

-Just because you can spend a lot doesn’t mean you need to.
-But there are some basic features you should expect at various prices.
+That said, just because you can spend a lot doesn’t mean you need to.
+It’s possible to get capable bikes at almost any price point, but there are of course basic features you should expect at different levels.

 It’s possible to get a well made, off-road capable machine from around £350, though there are certain caveats.

 At this sort of money, you should steer well, well clear of any full suspension bikes — that’s a bike that’s got suspension at the front and rear wheels.